12 Must-Watch Movies to Learn Portuguese

 You can find many Portuguese movies on Netflix and Amazon Prime.

-Moreover, you can also see several original films and TV-Series in Brazilian and European Portuguese on various online streaming, including Netflix, Amazon, and many more.
-Some flicks are available on YouTube as well.
+Moreover, you can watch several original films and TV series in Brazilian and European Portuguese on various streaming services, including Netflix, Amazon, and more.
+Some flicks are also available on YouTube.

 You can watch it again without subtitles.
 It helps you understand sentence formation, pronunciation, and dialogues in the proper context.